rimkute/blog/_posts/2025-11-15-neural-networks-research-got-wrong.md

 ### The Technical Approach

-I processed SISO (Single Input Single Output) microphone signals using FFT (Fast Fourier Transform) analysis on unwrapped phase data to extract Time Difference of Arrival (TDOA) information.
+We processed SISO (Single Input Single Output) microphone signals using FFT (Fast Fourier Transform) analysis on unwrapped phase data to extract Time Difference of Arrival (TDOA) information.
 A Matched Filter Array (MFA) pipeline applied coherence filtering to clean noisy phase plots.
 Neural networks then learned patterns in residual errors to identify and localize faulty microphones.

 **The core finding**: Neural networks didn't just detect faults—they localized them, learning that measurement corruption has statistical signatures without being programmed to look for specific fault types.

 **The insight**: Neural networks excel at finding patterns in redundant systems trained on examples of correct behavior and failure modes.

-### Fast Forward to Now
+### Fast Forward to Today

 Scale the problem: autonomous vehicles with dozens of sensors (cameras, LiDAR (Light Detection and Ranging), radar, and IMU (Inertial Measurement Unit)).
 Some are faulty.
 Some are attacked.
 You need ground truth about the world.